MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricApplicationHealth.md

 ```

 ### -EventsFilter
-Specifies the filter for the collection of **HealthEvent**s reported on the application based on health state.
+Specifies the filter for the collection of **HealthEvents** reported on the application based on health state.
 The value can be obtained from members or bitwise operations on members of **HealthStateFilter**.
 Only events that match the filter are returned.
 All events are used to evaluate the application aggregated health state.